emissary-ingress/emissary/docs/reference/core/load-balancer.md

   policy: round_robin
 ```

-### Sticky Sessions
+### Sticky Sessions / Session Affinity
 Configuring sticky sessions makes Ambassador route requests to the same backend service in a given session.
-In other words, requests in a session are served by the same Kuberneted pod.
+In other words, requests in a session are served by the same Kubernetes pod.
 Ambassador lets you configure session affinity based on the following parameters in an incoming request:

 - Cookie
 - Header
 - Source IP